 Understanding Android Management with Intune | Android Enterprise

-In this article, I will be talking about Android Management in general with Intune – how the management has evolved and the different management modes that are oth Android Enterprise.
+In this article, I will discuss Android Management in general with Intune, how it has evolved, and the different management modes that are available on Android Enterprise.

 I have also tried to explain why Device Admin mode failed to lead to its deprecation and the way forward to Android Enterprise – how to plan if you still have Android devices in your environment managed via Legacy Device Admin mode.